-Anyway, I smiled at the Asian guy behind the glass case and told him that I would like half of a kilo of “those in the corner”.
+Smiling, I pointed to a batch of sweets behind the glass case and told the friendly shop assistant, “I’d like half a kilo of those in the corner.”

 The full Dubai SERIES